September 7, 2021

 According to research conducted by Exhibitor Magazine in March, which included 2,000 survey respondents from corporate exhibit and marketing managers responsible for trade show programs, the future was looking up.

-Along came the Delta variant.
+Along came the variants.
 While there are companies that have decided to pull out of exhibiting or postpone planning, many more are forging ahead.
 Just look at the number of trade shows scheduled for the rest of the year and beyond in the US and around the world from Exhibitor Magazine.

 For companies returning to in-person trade shows, there are many positive opportunities that, based on experiences with our clients, should be heralded.
 Although anecdotal, the following are representative comments from booth staffers from a combination of exhibits we’ve produced, managed, or assisted with so far in 2021: